Adaptive Camp Registration begins Tuesday, February 17 at 10 AM

-Adaptive Camp Registration begins March 6.
-These camps are for youth/young adults who need more support than a traditional summer camp can provide.
+Adaptive Recreation Camp is for campers who need more support than a traditional summer camp can provide.
+Campers will participate in a variety of activities to include outdoor adventures, games, field trips, arts and crafts and more.
 Open to city and county residents.
-Participants will be expected to manage their own behaviors with minimal staff intervention and must have a desire to participate in programming.
-Camp operations are subject to change due to COVID-19.
+Participants must be independent in personal care, will be expected to manage their own behaviors with minimal staff intervention and must have a desire to participate in programming.

-Camps Crow, Henry, and Nature Arts: participants requiring 1:1 assistance are welcome to come with their own aide.
-The aide serves as a “volunteer” and must adhere to department volunteer policies/procedures, which may include completion of a criminal background check.
+Campers requiring 1:1 assistance are welcome with their own aide who serves as a “volunteer” and must adhere to department volunteer policies/procedures, which may include completion of a criminal background check.

-Acceptance to Adaptive Recreation Summer Camps is based on a review of the camper application by the Adaptive Recreation supervisor and camp director.
-Decisions are made considering the age of the camper; social, emotional, and physical needs of the camper; and staffing ratios.
+Acceptance to Adaptive Recreation Summer Camps is based on a review by the Adaptive Recreation Manager and Camp Director.
+Decisions are made considering age of camper; social, emotional and physical needs of camper; and staffing ratios.

 Each registrant will receive a follow-up phone call from Adaptive staff and a form that will provide us with more in-depth information about the camper.